Guide to grammar schools and the Secondary Transfer Test

 Contact us about testing

-If your child attends an out of county school and is under-age or over-age and you would like us to test them, then please contact us straight away.
+If your child attends an out of county school and is under-age or over-age and you would like us to test them, contact us straight away.

 We will ask you and your child's headteacher for more information.
 We will then decide if we will offer testing in this cohort.